doki-nordic/drafts/notes.md

 * Unify with ESB sniffer
 * Create install script: `python3 scripts/wireshark/install.py` that:
+  * Checks for `JLinkLogger` executable avability.
+Ask user to provide path if not detected.
   * Tries to detect user's extcap directory, if available asks user if he want to install here.
     It should also inform user how to veify those paths in Wireshark.
 If not detected or user want a different path, asks user with information how to get the path from Wireshark configuration dialog window.